You can visit schools to get unpaid experience in the classroom before you start your initial teacher training (ITT).

 - decide if you want to train to be a teacher

-- discover which setting you’d like to teach in (primary or secondary)
+- discover if you’d like to teach in a primary or secondary school

 - build a relationship with a school you might want to work for later

 Your experience will either be in a school or joining classes and meeting teachers online.
 Placements usually last one or 2 days, but some can last up to 3 weeks.

 During your experience, you’ll get to do things like: